-Report the same data for Educational and General (E&G) expenses and assets on the Institutional Profile that your institution reports to the Integrated Postsecondary Higher Education Data Systems (IPEDS).
+Report the same data for Educational and General (E&G) expenses on the Institutional Profile that your institution reports to the Integrated Postsecondary Higher Education Data Systems (IPEDS).
+The IPEDS Part and Line numbers are noted for each data element listed.

 Verify the beginning and ending date for your institution's fiscal year.
-The default dates are 7/1/2008 through 6/30/2009 (the most recent year for which you would have an audited financial report).
+The default dates are 7/1/2009 through 6/30/2010 (the most recent year for which you would have audited financial statements).
 If your institution uses different dates, please change the default dates accordingly.
+For example, enter 1/1/2010 through 12/31/2010.